aspencoyle/aspencoyle.github.io/_posts/2024-10-01-October_posts.md

 I still need to redo the WGCNA module heatmaps for Hematodinium, but that should be fairly straightforward.
 Just need to keep doing what I did!

+Ooh, one more thing - I fixed up Figure 2 of the modeling paper by removing the now-unnecessary title!

 Up next:
 - Continue reading Linux book
 - Schedule committee meeting